fommil/fpmortals/manuscript/introduction.md

 ~~~~~~~~

 we can now reveal why we used `flatMap` as the method name: it lets us
-use the *for comprehension* Scala language feature, which is just
+use a *for comprehension*, which is just syntax sugar to re-write
-syntax sugar to re-write nested calls to `flatMap` and `map`.
+nested calls to `flatMap` and `map`.

 {lang="scala"}
 ~~~~~~~~